pwnfirstsearch/pwnfirstsearch.github.io/_posts/2020-10-27-hackthevote-electrostar.md

 The bug here is that you can toggle menu options, so toggling an option on and off results in an `item_value` of 0, but with a zero `needs_to_vote` flag.
 This causes a SIGFPE when calculating `SHIDWORD(v10) /= v18`, which in turn causes the `gui_module` to crash.

-Luckily for us, the fallback in this application is an interface that lets us send raw IPC messages into the `ballot_module` pipe - how convenient!
+Luckily for us, the fallback in this application is an interface that lets us send raw IPC messages into the `ballot_module` pipe.
+This is made obvious by the program itself, which prints out the string `WARN: No GUI process, falling back to STDIN` and switches its call for data to `fgets(s, input_read_len, stdin)` - how convenient!

 ```c
 __int64 __fastcall process_ipc_data(char *data)